awsdocs/amazon-comprehend-developer-guide/doc_source/API_DocumentClassifierInputDataConfig.md

 The input properties for training a document classifier\.

-For more information on how the input file is formatted, see [Creating Training Data](how-document-classification-training-data.md)\.
+For more information on how the input file is formatted, see [Preparing training data](prep-classifier-data.md)\.

 ## Contents<a name="API_DocumentClassifierInputDataConfig_Contents"></a>